Far-Beyond-Pulsar/gpui-ce/README.md

-# gpui - Community Edition
+# WGPUI

-A community fork of [GPUI](https://gpui.rs), Zed's GPU-accelerated UI framework.
+A community fork of [GPUI](https://gpui.rs), Zed's GPU-accelerated UI framework rewritten to use WGPU!